chemprop/chemprop/docs/source/tutorial/cli/predict.rst

  * :code:`--smiles-columns` Text label of the column that includes the SMILES strings

-If atom-mapped reaction SMILES are desired, specify:
+If atom-mapped reaction SMILES are used, specify:

  * :code:`--reaction-columns` Text labels of the columns that include the reaction SMILES